jkunimune/nibasa/misc.md

 I think it's easier to understand head-initial languages because whenever you hear a word you already know its part of speech and role in the sentence, but that's not backd up by evidence as far as I know.
 I could check.

-it would also allow English-like prepositions.  the only trick is I would need to find one for the patient (I can use "bai" and "tu" for agent and theme).  maybe "da" from "the".
+it would also allow English-like prepositions.  the only trick is I would need to find one for the patient (I can use "bai" and "tu" for agent and theme).  maybe "da" from "the"?

 in terms of word bilding:
-- head-initial would work better for arabic prefixes m-, mu, and ibn, english prepositions, english prefixes un- and non- and not and get and make/turn, and probably some swahili prefixes
+- head-initial would work better for arabic prefixes m-, mu, and ibn, swahili prefixes mwana-, u-, and m-, english prepositions _from_, _of_, and maybe _en_ and _tu_, english prefixes _un-_ and _non-_ and _not_ and _get_ and _make/turn_; plus I could use _dat_ for introducing subordinate clauses.
 - head-final would work better for persian suffix -kan, and latin suffix -logi, -plika, and chinese suffixen -du
 - latin directionals re-, es-, in-, and frends would work fine either way

-the main issue is that -fa, -ta, -kan, and varius other suffixes are based on natlang suffixes, so I would probably need to find alternatives that would be good prefixes.  maybe ma- for place from Arabic (note it would be more general than -kan, which is only for bildings).  maybe get- for change and bi- for state???
-I'm sure Swahili also has some good prefixes.  at least re- and es- and in- and al. would still work as prefixes.
+the main issue is that -fa, -ta, -kan, and varius other suffixes are based on natlang suffixes, so I would probably need to find alternatives that would be good prefixes.  maybe ma- for place from Arabic (note it would be more general than -kan, which is only for bildings).  maybe get- for change and bi- for state???  at least re- and es- and in- and al. would still work as prefixes.

 what if I get the best of both worlds by simply abandoning the precept of pure head direction?
 I can have VSO and prepositions, with adjectives before nouns and keep my suffixes.
 I gess the place where it gets hairy is relative clauses, subordinate clauses, and compound verbs.  but to first order, I think I should be able to make something similar to Mandarin work.
-I should try to read up on some VSO languages other than Hawaiian.
+I should try to learn Tagalog, which seems like it does this.  if I like it and it seems like it would work for my use case, I'll take that.

+hmmm, I somehow only just noticed that the topic can't come at the start of the sentence in VSO unless you front the subject, which may be weerd.
+Hawaiian seems to front the subject in some cases – I'm looking at the Hawaiian Wikipedia article for Hawaiian, which starts "ʻO ka ʻōlelo Hawai′i — ua mea ʻōlelo makuahine a ka poʻe maoli o ka pae moku o Hawaiʻi".  am I willing to allow subject fronting?  seems a slippery slope toward speakers leaving out the pause or fronting the subject in every sentence.  maybe that's paranoia.  if I just teach peeple the unmarkd word order it's unlikely they'll start doing it on their own, but it should still be easy for them to understand the fronted word order.  wow, this Wikipedia is not very active at all.

+# stress?

+I think I should change the strees rules to stop making i and u into glides, and also allow ny and maybe ly and sy as initial consonant clusters (but def not ty or ky).  this would change the stress of -ia words to be on the i, but after studying arabic and swahili (and spanish to a lesser extent), that feels a lot less weird to me.  it would also move the stress on -iu words, which is more problematic; I might drop the u then.

+Well, I should keep ai, au, oi, ei, and ou as monosyllables because that covers some important latin and arabic words.  and chinese words for that matter.  aodi, aoro, braoza, kaisi, and euro and auto to a lesser extent all really aut to be stressed on the first vowel.

+# hyphens?

+I wonder if I should just drop the hyphens.  like, do peeple really need to know where the morpheme boundaries are?
+I'm not so sure.  and doutless some extra hyphens will get added to words like leiden that aren't technically compounds but are derived from compounds.

 # articles

 I could abandon the precept of no articles and lean more into a hawaiian grammar, in order to avoid making up subject and object prepositions.  tho onestly, given that I'm afraid my language is too similar to english already for something that's not english (a false frend of a language, if you will), using "da" for actual "the" mite make that worse.  and anyway, it's not like hawaiian doesn't have subject and object prepositions.

+# compound adjectives

+I've gone back and forth in the past over whether it should be "bon-vizi" or "vizi-bon".  but I think I've finally settled on the former.  it makes a much more intuitive noun (because remember, every adjective is also a noun), and it allows me to use "te" and "nai" for "-ful" and "-less" (as suffixes they already mean "-ness" and "not").

 # words that are more specific in every language but their originators